-The following blog post contains notes and application questions from our October 18, 2019 message, Contentment.
+The following blog post contains notes and application questions from our October 13, 2019 message, Peace.
 For more from this series, check out This Is The Life.

 Discussing and Applying the Sermon